 Savannah’s Riverfront is fun and energetic, like the backdrop of a pirate movie, with cobblestone streets plunging downhill to a strip of historic warehouses along the Savannah River; we could imagine the raucous laughter of pirates and wenches!
 The open sky and river views are a welcome change from the city’s dense squares.
 Here you can board sightseeing vessels, go for a dinner cruise or just mill about.
 Historic plaques tell the story of Savannah’s history, including the harsh truths about the city’s role in the Slave Trade.
 Today, buskers entertain, lovers stroll and take selfies where human beings from Africa were brutally handled and sold as property.
-Contemplating this tortured past, I purchase a lovely Savannah Rose for Camille, handmade from a local Gullah craftsperson using natural local grasses.
+Contemplating this tortured past, I purchase a lovely Savannah Rose for Courtney, handmade from a local Gullah craftsperson using natural local grasses.
 The Gullahs are the descendants of enslaved Africans who created their own unique culture in the Low Country that survives to this day.

 Squares: A brilliant urban planning model, Savannah’s founders laid her out in a patchwork quilt of garden squares; strolling them is like exploring the vast open air rooms of a mansion.
 Each Square is bordered by historic structures and filled with gardens, statues and fountains; the sidewalks heave with life from the roots of the massive oaks towering overhead.
 Signs and plaques help you learn about local history.
 They invite lingering and savoring, so plan your time accordingly.

 Architecture: Architectural treasures abound throughout central Savannah.
 Take time to stop, look around and enjoy the colorful tiles, stained glass domes and windows, serpentine ironworks, all amidst lush green gardens.